lefthand/Node-JS-Bootstrap/README.md

-This project servrs to give a basic node.js setup using mongodb.
-This aims to be a bootstrap for other projects to be built upon.
+This project serves to give a basic node.js setup using mongodb.
+This aims to be a bootstrap for other projects to be built upon providing a robust yet basic framework to build on.

 Stack
 =====